radumarias/gdrive-rs/README.md

 # gdrive-rs

 > [!WARNING]
-> *It's still in very early stages.
+> *It's still in very early stage.
 Please don't use it for now.*

 A GDrive client in Rust using [fuse3](https://github.com/Sherlock-Holo/fuse3).